bo-nny/seat_cafe/README.md

 **File**: `home.php`

-- **Description**: This page allows the user to record daily transactions and manage records.
+- **Description**: This page allows the user to record daily records and manage records.
 - **Main Components**:
   - **Header**: Displays the title "Seat Cafe LogBook".
   - **Log Out Button**: Redirects the user to the login page.
-  - **Sidebar**: Contains buttons to view results, download PDF, and remove all records.
+  - **Sidebar**: Contains buttons to view results, download PDF, and remove all records for the database to start new monthly entries.
   - **Form**: Includes fields for cash, card, total (hidden), expenditure, and comments.
 - **JavaScript**: `confirmDelete.js` for confirming record deletion.